 Why Does Your Shooting Stance Matter?

 For those looking to elevate their skills further, consider exploring the USCCA’s Marksmanship Simplified and Defensive Shooting Fundamentals courses.
-These programs delve into the core principles of defensive shooting and marksmanship, offering invaluable insights for anyone serious about firearms training.
+These programs dive into the core principles of defensive shooting and marksmanship, offering invaluable insights for anyone serious about firearms training.

 This article is a compilation of previous blog posts authored by Kevin Michalowski, Scott W. Wagner and Beth Alcazar.